 Virtual Safety Town

 Your safety and your child’s health and safety are always our top priority!
-To further combat the spread of COVID-19, the Eugene Police Department will offering a virtual Safety Town Camp this year.
-We hope you and your child enjoy the information.
+To further limit the spread of COVID-19, the Eugene Police Department is once again offering our online virtual Safety Town Camp for 2021.
+There are some new videos we created since last summer below.

 Meet a Eugene Police Officer